Expert knee surgeons in Kansas City

 Robotics technologies as well as other non-robotic navigational technologies used at some of our hospitals allow knee replacements to be performed without the use of more invasive alignment guides.
 Our navigational technologies allow us to personalize each patient's surgical plan to their unique anatomy, while robot-assisted surgical systems improve our surgeons accuracy and precision during the procedure.

 In addition to robotic surgery, we offer some of the latest implant technologies, such as 3D printed knee implants, which helps make knee replacements more customized to the patient's body.

-Some locations also offer the latest smart knee implant, the first and the only implant that gives you visibility into your post-surgery journey.
+Menorah Medical Center also offers the latest smart knee implant, the first and the only implant that gives you visibility into your post-surgery journey.
 The implant works in combination with in-person visits and can connect you with your care team 24/7, to help you have a more informed recovery.
 This implant gathers information about your new knee after surgery, including range of motion, step count, average walking speed and stride length.
 The smart knee implant automatically collects data throughout the day and sends it directly to your care team overnight through a downloadable app.